 Standards Addressed: Math and geography.

-Vocabulary/Concepts: Population size, rate of natural increase, birth rate, death rate, infant mortality rate, total fertility rate, life expectancy, age distribution.
+Vocabulary/Concepts: Population size, birth rate, death rate, infant mortality rate, total fertility rate, life expectancy, age distribution.

 - Ask geographic questions about the population characteristics of a country.